AlgoMole/MolCRAFT/README.md

 > [!NOTE]
 > - If you encounter vina fail, please check `/opt/conda/lib/python3.9/site-packages/vina/vina.py`, line 260, change to `astype(np.int64)`
-> - The latest version of [PoseCheck](https://github.com/cch1999/posecheck) contains some bugs, and installing commit `57a1938` will reproduce our results.
+> - The latest version of [PoseCheck](https://github.com/cch1999/posecheck) uses a different algorithm for calculating strain energy, and installing commit `57a1938` will reproduce our results.

 Posecheck may fail to load protein when multiple processes access the same pdb file.
 A hot fix is by preprocessing all pdb files in advance:
 ```python